AetherialWorks/SamplePlugin/README.md

 ### Building

-1. Open up `SamplePlugin.sln` in your C# editor of choice (likely [Visual Studio 2022](https://visualstudio.microsoft.com) or [JetBrains Rider](https://www.jetbrains.com/rider/)).
+1. Open up `SpamrollGiveaway.sln` in your C# editor of choice (likely [Visual Studio 2022](https://visualstudio.microsoft.com) or [JetBrains Rider](https://www.jetbrains.com/rider/)).
 2. Build the solution.
 By default, this will build a `Debug` build, but you can switch to `Release` in your IDE.
-3. The resulting plugin can be found at `SamplePlugin/bin/x64/Debug/SamplePlugin.dll` (or `Release` if appropriate.)
+3. The resulting plugin can be found at `SpamrollGiveaway/bin/x64/Debug/SpamrollGiveaway.dll` (or `Release` if appropriate.)

 ### Activating in-game

 1. Launch the game and use `/xlsettings` in chat or `xlsettings` in the Dalamud Console to open up the Dalamud settings.
-    * In here, go to `Experimental`, and add the full path to the `SamplePlugin.dll` to the list of Dev Plugin Locations.
+    * In here, go to `Experimental`, and add the full path to the `SpamrollGiveaway.dll` to the list of Dev Plugin Locations.
 2. Next, use `/xlplugins` (chat) or `xlplugins` (console) to open up the Plugin Installer.
-    * In here, go to `Dev Tools > Installed Dev Plugins`, and the `SamplePlugin` should be visible.
+    * In here, go to `Dev Tools > Installed Dev Plugins`, and the `SpamrollGiveaway` should be visible.
 Enable it.
 3. You should now be able to use `/pmycommand` (chat) or `pmycommand` (console)!

 Note that you only need to add it to the Dev Plugin Locations once (Step 1); it is preserved afterwards.
 You can disable, enable, or load your plugin on startup through the Plugin Installer.

 ### Reconfiguring for your own uses

-Basically, just replace all references to `SamplePlugin` in all of the files and filenames with your desired name, then start building the plugin of your dreams.
+Basically, just replace all references to `SpamrollGiveaway` in all of the files and filenames with your desired name, then start building the plugin of your dreams.
 You'll figure it out 😁

-Dalamud will load the JSON file (by default, `SamplePlugin/SamplePlugin.json`) next to your DLL and use it for metadata, including the description for your plugin in the Plugin Installer.
+Dalamud will load the JSON file (by default, `SpamrollGiveaway/SpamrollGiveaway.json`) next to your DLL and use it for metadata, including the description for your plugin in the Plugin Installer.
 Make sure to update this with information relevant to _your_ plugin!